Menu

 What Causes Foot Pain in Thyroid Patients?

-The Thyroid and Vitamin Levels
+Low Thyroid and Nutrient Levels

-Joint and muscle pain is a common hypothyroidism symptom, unfortunately.
-Ruling out causes for any joint and muscle pain, such as low Vitamin D levels, low B12, low magnesium, as well as thyroid hormone levels is crucial.
-Ensuring that thyroid levels Free T3 and Free T4 are optimal (as opposed to just ‘in range’) can make a huge difference too.
+Ruling out causes for any joint and muscle pain, such as low folate, low iron, low Vitamin D levels, low B12, low magnesium, as well as thyroid hormone levels is crucial.

 Tarsal Tunnel Syndrome

-Those with hypothyroidism are also more vulnerable in developing a medical condition called tarsal tunnel syndrome, which is specific to the foot.
-[1]
+Those with hypothyroidism are also more vulnerable in developing a medical condition called tarsal tunnel syndrome, which is specific to the foot.Β [1]

 Tarsal tunnel syndrome may develop as the result of a pinched nerve or muscle damage in the foot.
 Symptoms include a burning, tingling pain sensation, particularly in the arch of the foot, although can occur all over the foot.